Citations Affected: IC 16-18; IC 16-40; IC 34-30; noncode.

 (1) Oral or written information or reports given to the agency.

-(b) Neither the personnel of the agency nor any participant or witness in an agency proceeding or deliberation may disclose to a person outside of the agency the contents of:
+(b) The agency may not disclose to a person outside of the agency the contents of:

 (1) communications to the agency;